alx3dev/ctfc/README.md

   prices = Crypto.to :eur, coins: %w[BTC XMR]
 ```

+# Tests
+To run tests use `./check-syntax.sh`.
+This command will run rubocop for code inspection,
+but with some errors hidden by `.rubocop_todo.yml`.
+Using check-syntax script, all test should pass.

 # Contribution
 Any contribution is highly appreciated, as long as you follow Code of Conduct.

  - Fork repository
  - Make your changes
+ - Write tests
  - Submit pull request

 # License